Prosper Mérimée: Education and literary debut

 Prosper Mérimée was born in Paris, the First French Republic, on 28 September 1803, early in the Napoleonic era.
-His father Léonor was a painter who became professor of design at the École polytechnique, and was engaged in a study of the chemistry of oil paints.
+His father Léonor was a painter who became professor of design at the École polytechnique, and studied the chemistry of oil paints.
 In 1807 his father was named Permanent Secretary of the Academy of Painting and Sculpture.
-His mother Anne was twenty-nine when he was born, and was also a painter.
+His mother Anne was twenty-nine when he was born and was also a painter.
 His father's sister, Augustine, was the mother of the physicist Augustin-Jean Fresnel and the orientalist Fulgence Fresnel.
-At the age of seven, Prosper was enrolled in the Lycée Napoléon, which after the fall of Napoleon in 1815 became the Lycée Henri-IV.
-His classmates and friends were the children of the elite of Restoration France, including Adrien Jussieu, son of famous botanist Antoine Laurent de Jussieu, and Jean-Jacques Ampère, son of André-Marie Ampère, famous for his research in physics and electrodynamics.
-Both his parents spoke English well, traveled frequently to England and entertained many British guests.
+He was the great-grandson of French novelist Jeanne-Marie Leprince de Beaumont on his mother's side.

+Both of Mérimée's parents spoke English well, traveled frequently to England and entertained many British guests.
 By the age of fifteen he was fluent in English.
 He had a talent for foreign languages, and besides English mastered classical Greek and Latin.
 Later in life he became fluent in Spanish, and could passably speak Serbian and Russian.

-In school he also had a strong interest in history, and was fascinated by magic and the supernatural, which later became important elements in many of his stories.
+At the age of seven, Prosper was enrolled in the Lycée Napoléon, which after the fall of Napoleon in 1815 became the Lycée Henri-IV.
+His classmates and friends were the children of the elite of Restoration France, including Adrien Jussieu, son of famous botanist Antoine Laurent de Jussieu, and Jean-Jacques Ampère, son of André-Marie Ampère, famous for his research in physics and electrodynamics.
+In school he had a strong interest in history, and was fascinated by magic and the supernatural, which later became important elements in many of his stories.

 He finished the Lycée with high marks in classical languages and in 1820 he began to study law, planning for a position in the royal administration.
 In 1822 he passed the legal examinations and received his license to practice law.
 However, his real passion was for French and foreign literature: In 1820 he translated the works of Ossian, the presumed ancient Gaelic poet, into French.
 At the beginning of the 1820s he frequented the salon of Juliette Récamier, a venerable figure in the literary and political life of Paris, where he met Chateaubriand and other prominent writers.
 In 1822, at the salons, he met Henri Beyle, twenty years older, who became one of his closest friends, and later became famous as a novelist under the pen name of Stendhal.
 He then began to attend the salon of Étienne Delécluze, a painter and art critic, whose members were interested in the new school of Romanticism in art and literature.